asmyshlyaev177/state-in-url/README.md

   </div>

-# Why use state-in-url?
+# Why use `state-in-url`?

-`state-in-url` Simple state management with optional URL sync.
-Good for implementing deep links.
-Share complex states between unrelated React components, TS-friendly, NextJS compatible.
-Most of users don't care about URL, so, can use it to store your app state.
+Store any user state in query parameters; imagine JSON in a browser URL, while keeping types and structure of data.
+Dead simple, fast, and with static Typescript validation.
+Deep links, aka URL syncronization, made easy.

+Contains `useUrlState` hook for Next.js and react-router, and helpers for anything else on JS.
+Since modern browsers support huge URLs and users don't care about query strings (it is a select all and copy/past workflow).

+Time to use query string for state management, as it was originally intended.
+This library does all mundate stuff for you.

 # Use cases

-- 🧮 Store unsaved user forms in URL
+- 💾 Store unsaved user forms or page filters in URL
-- 🙃 Share the state between different components without changing url, good as alternative to signals and other state management tools
-- 🧠 Sync data between unrelated client components
+- 🧠 Just sync data between unrelated client components without touching URI
 - 🔗 Shareable URLs with application state (Deep linking, URL state synchronization)
 - 🔄 Easy state persistence across page reloads

 # Features

-- 🧩 **Simple**: No providers, reducers, boilerplate or new concepts, API similar to React.useState
+- 🧩 **Simple**: No providers, reducers, boilerplate or new concepts, API similar to `React.useState`
-- 📘 **Typescript support and type Safety**: Preserves data types and structure, good developer experience with IDE suggestions, strong typing and JSDoc comments
-- ⚛️ **Framework Flexibility**: Separate hooks for Next.js and React.js applications, and functions for pure JS
+- 📘 **Typescript validation**: State is just an object, automatic static validation in IDE/tests according to Typescript definition
+- ✨ **Complex data**: Nested objects, dates and arrays, works same as JSON, but in URL
+- 🔵 **Server Side Rendering**: Can use it in Server Components, Next.js 14 and 15 are supported
-- ⚙ **Well tested**: Unit tests and Playwright tests, high quality and support
+- ⚙ **Well tested**: Unit tests and Playwright tests for Chrome/Firefox/Safari
-- ⚡ **Fast**: Minimal rerenders, less than [1ms](https://github.com/asmyshlyaev177/state-in-url/blob/87c8c7c995c5cd7d9e7aa039c30bfe64b24abe4b/packages/urlstate/encoder/encoder.test.ts#L185) to encode and decode an object
+- ⚡ **Fast**: Minimal rerenders, less than [1ms](https://github.com/asmyshlyaev177/state-in-url/blob/87c8c7c995c5cd7d9e7aa039c30bfe64b24abe4b/packages/urlstate/encoder/encoder.test.ts#L185) to encode and decode big object
-- 🪶 **Lightweight**: Zero dependencies for a smaller footprint
+- 🪶 **Lightweight**: Zero dependencies, library less than 2KB
+- 👍 **DX**: Good developer experience, documentation, JSDoc comments, and examples
+- ⚛️ **Framework Flexibility**: Hooks for `Next.js` and `react-router`, helpers to use it with other frameworks or pure JS
+- 📃 **Permissive license**: MIT

 ## Table of content